stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 ## Accessing PEARL

 You will recieve three files:
- - `tmpXXX.ppk` is the private key file for ssh if you are on a Window machine.
+ - `tmpXXX.ppk` is the private key file for ssh if you are on a Windows machine.
  - `tmpXXX` is the private key file for ssh if you are on a Mac or Linux machine.
  - `passphrase.txt` is the password for your ssh private key which you will need to enter when prompted.